Lyft Assault & Harassment Lawsuits

-- Lyft ignored or downplayed the severity of reported sexual assaults.
+- Lyft ignored or downplayed the severity of reported assaults.

 - Lyft ran substandard background checks on drivers.

-- Lyft did not remove drivers accused of sexual assault from its app.
+- Lyft did not remove drivers accused of assault from its app.

-- In some cases, Lyft refused to cooperate with law enforcement investigations regarding Lyft-related rape or sexual assault cases.
+- In some cases, Lyft refused to cooperate with law enforcement investigations regarding Lyft-related rape, sexual or physical assault cases.

 How Long Do I Have To File A Sexual Assault Lawsuit Against Lyft?

 Victims of sexual assault must take legal action before each state’s statute of limitations expires.
 A statute of limitations (SOL) is a legal deadline.

 It can be difficult for a survivor to determine which statute applies to their case.
 Our knowledgeable lawyers can help you build a case around the statute that best applies to your situation.